The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 "In this fast-paced world..."

-Let’s be clear: AI isn’t the villain.
-The people who use it are.
+Let’s be clear: AI isn’t the problem, but perhaps the people who use it mindlessly are.
+The "professionals" and "creatives" who

 Remove themselves from the process entirely